seewhyjay/tp/docs/DeveloperGuide.md

 <img src="images/StorageClassDiagram.png" width="550" />

-The `Storage` component,
+The `Storage` component plays a crucial role in your application by handling the persistence of data, specifically address book data and user preference data, in JSON format.
+It provides methods to save this data and retrieve it, converting it into corresponding objects when needed.
+This section will provide an overview of the Storage component, its key features, dependencies, and the classes it interacts with.

+The Storage component is responsible for the following key features:

-* can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
+* Data Serialization: It can save data, such as address book entries and user preferences, in JSON format.
+Serialization is the process of converting these data objects into a structured text format, making them suitable for storage and future retrieval.

-* inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* Data Deserialization: It can read data back from the storage, deserialize it, and recreate corresponding objects.
+This feature is essential for restoring the application's state from previously saved data.

+* Inheritance from AddressBookStorage and UserPrefStorage: The Storage component is designed to be versatile.
+It inherits from both AddressBookStorage and UserPrefStorage, allowing it to be treated as either one, depending on whether you need to work with address book data or user preference data.
+This inheritance simplifies the codebase by providing a single entry point for storage operations, regardless of the data type.

+**Dependencies**

-* depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+The Storage component relies on certain classes from the Model component, as its primary responsibility is to manage the persistence of objects that belong to the model.
+Currently, these classes include:

+* JsonAdaptedAssignment: This class is used to store assignment data in a format suitable for JSON serialization.
+It is essential for saving and retrieving assignment-related information.

+* JsonAdaptedInternshipRole: To store internship role data.
+This class ensures that internship roles can be saved and restored accurately.

+* JsonAdaptedInternshipTask: This class handles the serialization and deserialization of internship task data.
+It is crucial for maintaining the integrity of internship-related information.

+These dependencies illustrate the close relationship between the Storage and Model components, as the Storage component is responsible for managing the persistence of data associated with the Model.

 ### Common classes